-Q. How much money will I be making as an English teach in Argentina?
+Q. How much money can I make as an English teacher in Argentina?

-Note: There is a high inflation rate in Argentina; luckily class fees tend to increase a little bit every year as well.
+Note: There is a high inflation rate in Argentina which can make earning pesos a rollercoaster ride (and this is why we quote prices in US dollars) — luckily class fees tend to increase along with inflation as well.